Riaz-Uddin-Etu/css-grid/README.md

 # css-grid
 You can make your web page by using this css grid layout.
 JUST use the CSS CLASS.
-For your better understanding I write HTML code.
+For your better understanding I write demo HTML code.